-- 17.2 For clarification and detailed definitions on the above classifications please refer to FD (DOF) 07/12.
-If you are still unsure as to how potential expenditure should be classified seek advice from the Director of Finance, Administration and Personnel. - 17.3 Professional Services can be defined as unique, infrequent, or technical functions performed by external providers or by specialist internal sources of expertise, and can be sub-divided into two broad categories namely: - Consultancy Services: ad hoc consulting requirements to provide advice and identify options; and - Other Professional Services: related to the routine business of a department, steady state operations and the implementation of advice or options identified by consultants. - 17.4 External Professional Services should be engaged only after a proportionate business case has been prepared and full consideration has taken place, including consideration of the appropriate use of in-house capacity.
+- 17.2 For clarification and detailed definitions on the above classifications please refer to FD (DOF) 08/17.
+If you are still unsure as to how potential expenditure should be classified seek advice from the Governance, Admin, and Assistant Finance Manager - 17.3 Professional Services can be defined as unique, infrequent, or technical functions performed by external providers or by specialist internal sources of expertise, and can be sub-divided into two broad categories namely: - Consultancy Services: ad hoc consulting requirements to provide advice and identify options; and - Other Professional Services: related to the routine business of a department, steady state operations and the implementation of advice or options identified by consultants. - 17.4 External Professional Services should be engaged only after a proportionate business case has been prepared and full consideration has taken place, including consideration of the appropriate use of in-house capacity.

 - 17.5 Special care must be taken when considering the engagement of consultants.
-With regards to external consultancy, engagement may be appropriate when: - internal capacity is unavailable to undertake a new area of work ("non-business as usual"); - independence/objectivity is required and cannot be provided within the NICS (e.g. by departmental Internal Audit, BCS etc); - specialist knowledge or expertise is unavailable internally; or - there is a direction to do so arising from legislation or Government policy.

-17.6 Once appointed, external consultancy assignments need to be carefully and actively managed and where appropriate, steps taken to ensure knowledge transfer takes place.

-- 17.7 The Finance Director in must be satisfied that arrangements are in place that will ensure that External Consultancy assignments are properly managed. - 17.8 Post-Project Evaluations (PPE) should be completed for all assignments to ensure that the objectives of the assignment have been met and lessons learned. - 17.9 For procurement of all professional services classifications other than consultancy, normal procurement procedures and thresholds apply. - 17.10 Award of a contract for external consultancy without competition must in all cases irrespective of value, have prior approval of the departmental accounting officer. - 17.11 It is essential that when procuring services that could be deemed external consultancy that staff refer to FD (DOF) 07/12, to ensure that it is classified correctly and the proper procurement procedure is followed.
-Where uncertain, it is advisable to contact the Director of Finance, Administration and Personnel.
+With regards to external consultancy, engagement may be appropriate when: - internal capacity is unavailable to undertake a new area of work ("non-business as usual"); - independence/objectivity is required and cannot be provided within the NICS (e.g. by departmental Internal Audit, BCS etc); - specialist knowledge or expertise is unavailable internally; or - there is a direction to do so arising from legislation or Government policy. - 17.6 Once appointed, external consultancy assignments need to be carefully and actively managed and where appropriate, steps taken to ensure knowledge transfer takes place. - 17.7 The Finance Manager and Governance, Admin, and Assistant Finance Manager in must be satisfied that arrangements are in place that will ensure that External Consultancy assignments are properly managed. - 17.8 Post-Project Evaluations (PPE) should be completed for all assignments to ensure that the objectives of the assignment have been met and lessons learned. - 17.9 For procurement of all professional services classifications other than consultancy, normal procurement procedures and thresholds apply. - 17.10 Award of a contract for external consultancy without competition must in all cases irrespective of value, have prior approval of the departmental accounting officer. - 17.11 It is essential that when procuring services that could be deemed external consultancy that staff refer to FD (DOF) 08/17, to ensure that it is classified correctly and the proper procurement procedure is followed.
+Where uncertain, it is advisable to contact the Finance Manager or Governance, Admin, Assistant Finance Manager.